Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 The Cliradex wipes are completely natural, vegan, and gluten free, and it doesn’t contain any parabens, sulfates, or alcohol that could damage your eyes.
 Although they are somewhat expensive, they are very effective in treating blepharitis symptoms, particularly if you have demodex blepharitis.
 You can also take them on the go with you and clean up during the day.

-Cleansing wipes, in particular, are a helpful item to look for if you have a very busy lifestyle.
-You can easily carry them around and use them wherever you are, so you don’t have to fuss with bottles while you’re at work or while you are traveling.
+Cleansing wipes, and sprays in particular, are a helpful item to look for if you have a very busy lifestyle.
+You can easily carry them around and use them wherever you are, so you don’t have to fuss while you’re at work or while you are traveling.
+We highly recommend the Heyedrate Lid and Lash Cleanser for twice daily cleaning of your eyelids and lashes.

 These are just a few of the tea tree oil products that can work to treat blepharitis in conjunction with a treatment plan from your doctor and good self-care.
 Everyone’s blepharitis is different, so be sure to work with your ophthalmologist to determine what products are going to be the most effective for you and how you should use them.
 Tea tree oil is one of the best natural options for blepharitis sufferers, and it is definitely worth a try if you are struggling with these frustrating side effects.